Fabian-Gruenbichler/rust/src/doc/reference/src/behavior-considered-undefined.md

 r[undefined.validity.scalar]
-* An integer (`i*`/`u*`), floating point value (`f*`), or raw pointer must be initialized, i.e., must not be obtained from [uninitialized memory][undef].
+* An integer (`i*`/`u*`), floating point value (`f*`), or raw pointer must be initialized, i.e., must not be obtained from uninitialized memory.

 r[undefined.validity.str]
 * A `str` value is treated like `[u8]`, i.e. it must be initialized.